IuriGuerreiro/DataBaseOfStudentsC/README.md

 # DataBaseOfStudentsC
-This is a small project that i had for my first database and using files in C it's basically an app for Students info.
+This is a small project that i had for my first "database" using files in C it's basically an app for Students info.

 It isn't a very good project but it has 2 fuctionality's the introduction of students and the show fuction